Anyolite/anyolite/README.md

 #### Features

-* [ ] Crystal structs getting wrapped into full objects
+* [X] Crystal structs are wrapped using wrapper objects
 * [ ] Copy constructor wrapping

 #### Breaking changes

-* [ ] Struct hashes are now ignored for referencing
+* [X] Struct hash values as object ID replacements are obsolete
 * [X] Option hash for reference table instead of flags
 * [X] Consistent naming for mruby hooks

 #### Safety

 * [ ] More stable type casting
-* [ ] Structs with equal hash values do not interfere anymore
+* [X] Structs with equal hash values do not interfere anymore

 #### Usability